tillwf/spatial-group-detection/README.md

  - We do not want to put everyone in a cluster
  - The cluster must be very dense
- - The number of k can change each second.
+ - The number of k can change each second

+We used the DBSCAN for multiple reason and mainly for its weaknesses :
+ - Handle only regularly dense clusters
+ - Comes with the parameter `epsilon` which defines the maximum distance between two samples

 Distance metric :

- - What distance is reasonnable Haversine
+  - First the Haversine distance between the two points
+  - Then if the accuracy was very low, we weighted it by using the max and min distances possible between points

 ### Results

 #### Parameters

- - Screens
- -
+The only parameters would be the accuracy filter and the epsilon of DBSCAN.
+The latter is easy to choose when there are no accuracy problems : because we used the Haversine distance, we can reasonably select a minimum distance between two people in the same groups (for instance 4 meters).
+With the accuracy, we chose 50 meters empirically.

+#### Screenshot

+Here is an example of an event ()

 ### To be done

  - Check the last minute and discard group adding or creation if the point is not in this group.
- - `tests` folder with unit tests
+ - Bug fixing / Refacto

 ### Future work